1956 Wheat Penny Value Checker: Errors List, “D” & No Mint Mark Worth

 History of The 1956 Wheat Penny

-The 1956 Wheat Penny belongs to the Lincoln Wheat Cent series, originally introduced in 1909 to commemorate the 100th anniversary of Abraham Lincoln’s birth.
-Designed by Victor David Brenner at the request of President Theodore Roosevelt, this became the first United States coin to feature an actual historical figure rather than allegorical imagery.
+The 1956 Wheat Penny belongs to the Lincoln Wheat Cent series, originally introduced in 1909 to mark the 100th anniversary of Abraham Lincoln’s birth.
+Designed by sculptor Victor David Brenner at the personal request of President Theodore Roosevelt, it became the first U.S. coin ever to feature a real, named historical figure rather than allegorical imagery.

 Is Your 1956 Wheat Penny Rare?